Shivabajelan/sql-project-with-pubs-database/README.md

 The aim is to provide clear, practical examples of how SQL can be used to explore and analyze relational data in a structured and meaningful way.

+## 📘 Pubs Database Relational Diagram

+The diagram below shows the relationships between key tables in the classic Pubs database, including `authors`, `titles`, `publishers`, and their junction tables.
 ![Relational Diagram](Outputs/pubs_relational_diagram.jpg)
 ---